Five heat-wave hikes in southern New Hampshire

 Cooling off on Pawtuckaway Lake

 Do you have any favorite summer spots for a dayhike?
-I hope you’ll leave a comment!
-I’m always looking for new trails.
+Drop a comment below!

 2 thoughts on “Five heat-wave hikes in southern New Hampshire